GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/implicit-features/dangerously-non-specific-scalar/en.md

 - `[AnyScalar]`
 - `[[AnyScalar]]`

 _Please notice: This feature is available in the Gato GraphQL, however it is not currently used anywhere in the schema.
-The Gato GraphQL PRO does make use of it.
-Check the fields added by module **Function Fields**, such as `_echo`, to see examples of it._
+Several Gato GraphQL extensions do make use of it.
+For instance, check the fields added by extension **PHP Functions via Schema** (such as `_echo`) to see examples of it._

 ## Description